moxystudio/node-proper-lockfile/README.md

 Releases a previously acquired lock on `file` or rejects the promise on error.

 Whenever possible you should use the `release` function instead (as exemplified above).
-Still there are cases in which its hard to keep a reference to it around code.
+Still there are cases in which it's hard to keep a reference to it around code.
 In those cases `unlock()` might be handy.

 Available options: